Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Conclusion

 \section{Conclusion}

 We have reformulated the holographic description of \DDVCS as a fixed--$j$ structural matching problem.
 The result of the paper has three parts.
 First, the holographic fixed--$j$ amplitude factorizes into a universal upper kernel and a lower hadronic conformal moment.
 Second, the universal upper kernel is the same Gauss hypergeometric function that appears in the conformal-basis Wilson coefficients of the singlet vector Compton form factor in QCD.
-Third, the first physical even moment $j=2$, together with the $\sqrt{j-2}$ versus $\sqrt{j-1}$ branch-point structure of the closed and open trajectories, fixes the closed/open \(\leftrightarrow\) $(-)/(+)$ channel dictionary dynamically rather than by analogy.
+Third, the first physical even moment $j=2$ identifies the protected closed branch and supplies the analytic-continuation prescription for the closed/open \(\leftrightarrow\) $(-)/(+)$ channel assignment: the closed trajectory is anchored by the protected spin--2 graviton point, while the open trajectory is anchored by an unprotected Reggeon branch.
+In the strong-coupling/intercept shorthand this appears as the familiar $\sqrt{j-2}$ versus $\sqrt{j-1}$ diagnostic, with the finite-$\lambda$ branch points displaced as stated above.

-The closed channel is the rigorous starting point.
-Its near-boundary factorization isolates an upper photon vertex that is universal and model independent, and a lower hadronic vertex that contains all infrared input.
-The even open channel then follows by a parallel replacement rule.
-In both channels the upper impact factor is fixed by the pure-$\AdS$ photon wave functions and gives an exact Gauss hypergeometric function of $\eta^2/\xi^2$, with Mellin exponent $\delta_X(j)=j+\Delta_X(j)-2=2j+\gamma_X(j)$.
+The distinction from Nishio--Watari is central.
+Their open-string analysis already contains the $C_1$ integral and its hypergeometric form.
+The closed channel here is the new rigorous starting point: its BPST near-boundary factorization isolates a universal upper photon vertex and derives the same hypergeometric family with the precise Mellin exponent $\delta_c(j)=j+\Delta_c(j)-2$ fixed by $z$-power counting.
+Put tersely, the novelty is not the open \(C_1\) identity itself; it is that the closed BPST fixed--\(j\) upper Witten vertex independently produces the same conformal Wilson-kernel family, fixes the Mellin label by \(z\)-power counting, and thereby completes the structural open/closed \(\leftrightarrow(+)/(-)\) operator-basis mapping relevant for \DDVCS/\DVCS deconvolution.
+The even open channel is displayed through its corresponding Nishio--Watari open Witten vertex and then summarized by a parallel replacement rule.
+The new use of the open channel here is not the rediscovery of its $C_1$ integral; it is its placement in the modern $\pm$ eigenbasis with explicit $c_j^\pm$ normalization bookkeeping and with the $j=2$ diagnostic supplying the $(+)$ branch prescription.
+In both channels the upper impact factor is fixed by the pure-$\AdS$ photon wave functions and gives a closed-form Gauss hypergeometric function of $\eta^2/\xi^2$, with Mellin exponent $\delta_X(j)=j+\Delta_X(j)-2=2j+\gamma_X(j)$.
 This is the point at which the holographic construction stops looking like ordinary AdS/QCD phenomenology and becomes a controlled bridge to the conformal-OPE language.